faassen/afutd-annotated/README.md

 * The check for the presence of substrings in class names wasn't working properly, and a `str()` call fixed that.

+* Some paragraphs became div for some reason, so turn them back into proper `p`

 See `instructions.md` for the original instructions on how to run this.